JuanIgnacioGil/ascii-patterns/README.md

 ## Dependencies ##

-The module has been tested with python 2.6.9, 2.7.10 and 3.6.3.
-Apart from the standard python libraries, it uses numpy, because of how it facilitates working with matrices.
+The module has been tested with python 2.6.9, 2.7.10 and 3.6.3 in MacOS 10.13.

+Aside from the standard python libraries, it uses numpy, because of how it facilitates working with matrices.
 It is also used for the random generation of landscapes.